-As a first-time grower I overzealously removed fan leaves based on an article I had read on a web forum and another website.
+Early on as a first-time grower I overzealously removed fan leaves based on an article I had read on a web forum and another website.
 I heavily removed fan leaves, but didn’t consider the timing within the cannabis flowering cycle where the heavy defoliation would be most beneficial.
-The result was slightly stunted bud development and a little less yield than I would see on subsequent runs with the same AK-47 clones.
+The result was slightly stunted bud development and a little less yield than I would see on subsequent runs with the same line of AK-47 clones.

 Schwazzing: an A/B test

 To test out whether schwazzing works to increase yield and budt quality I set up an A/B test.
 For this test I used a 600 W air-cooled cool tube lighting fixture with an XL hood with with a 6-inch fan in a 2×4 grow tent with 3 plants growing in coco coir with 30% perlite in 3 gallon fabric pots.